3AM: 3egment Anything with Geometric Consistency in Videos: Experiments

-\paragraph{Metrics.} We use three complementary metrics to evaluate tracking quality. \textbf{IoU} is computed over all frames, including those where the object is absent, reflecting overall stability. \textbf{Positive IoU} measures accuracy only on frames where a ground-truth mask is present. \textbf{Successful IoU} further restricts to visible frames where the prediction has non-zero overlap with ground truth, capturing accuracy conditioned on successful localization.
+We use three complementary metrics to evaluate tracking quality. \textbf{IoU} is computed over all frames, including those where the object is absent, reflecting overall stability. \textbf{Tracking Recall} measures accuracy only on frames where a target object is present. \textbf{Accuracy} is further restricted to visible frames where the prediction has non-zero overlap with ground truth, capturing accuracy conditioned on successful localization.
 These metrics assess robustness to disappearance and accuracy when tracking succeeds.

-\subsubsection{ScanNet++}
+\subsubsection{ScanNet++.}

 The results are shown in \cref{tab:scannetpp-2d}, and we provide visualization at \cref{fig:vis_comp}.
 On the ScanNet++ dataset, we further evaluate performance on a \emph{Selected Subset} specifically constructed to emphasize object reappearance.
 For each object track, we count the number of non-continuous visible segments, where a segment is defined as any contiguous span of visible frames whose length $\ell$ exceeds a minimal threshold $\ell_{\min}$.
 Objects with frequent reappearance are typically associated with large viewpoint changes, since each disappearance–reappearance cycle often corresponds to observing the object from a substantially different angle or position.
-This subset therefore provides a focused evaluation of robustness under severe pose variation.
+This subset, therefore, provides a focused evaluation of robustness under severe pose variation.

-On the \emph{Whole Set}, 3AM achieves the highest performance across all metrics, with an IoU of 0.8898, outperforming SAM2 (0.4392), SAM2Long (0.8233), and DAM4SAM (0.8205).
-3AM also attains the best Positive IoU (0.5630) and Successful IoU (0.7155).

-On the more challenging \emph{Selected Subset}, 3AM maintains a clear advantage.
-It reaches an IoU of 0.9061 and a Positive IoU of 0.7168, substantially higher than SAM2Long (0.7474 / 0.4133) and DAM4SAM (0.7648 / 0.4356).
-3AM achieves the best Successful IoU at 0.7737, highlighting its ability to maintain object identity even when the object reappears under large changes in viewpoint and spatial configuration.
+3AM achieves the best performance on both the \emph{Whole Set} (IoU 0.8898, highest Recall and Accuracy) and the challenging \emph{Selected Subset} (IoU 0.9061, Recall 0.7168, Accuracy 0.7737), highlighting its ability to maintain object identity even when the object reappears under large changes in viewpoint and spatial configuration.
+With a simple fallback mechanism, it also retains competitive results on conventional VOS benchmarks~\cite{perazzi2017davis, fan2019lasot, videnovic2025distractor} as shown in \cref{tab:scannetpp-2d}.

-One thing to note is that SAM2 performs worse after finetuning.
-We attribute this degradation to the absence of grounding information from MUSt3R, which causes the memory attention to be mistrained due to insufficient reference cues for distinguishing different objects.